About This Course

 You will also have the opportunity to select a further 40 Optional credits from a list of available modules, which may include:

-- Our Work Placement module (20 credits) provides c.100 hours of ‘hands on’ experience in an appropriate place of work – for example at a heritage site; HER Office, museum or other relevant organization.
+- Our MA Work Placement module provides c.100 hours of ‘hands on’ experience in the heritage field - for example at a heritage site, archaeological unit, museum or other relevant organization.

 Module listings are for guide purposes only and are subject to change.
 Course content is for guidance purposes only and may be subject to change.